MohamedBechirMejri/nyutab/README.md

   - [~] Awesome Lists
   - [ ] ????
 - [ ] Games
-  - [ ] Soon..
+  - [ ] Soon.
 - [x] Settings
 - [x] Image Backgrounds

 ## Help Me Improve

-- If you like this extension or see it's potential then please help me by starring and sharing it with everyone you know (and don't know xD).
+- If you like this extension or see its potential, please help me by starring and sharing it with everyone you know (and don't know xD).

 - Most importantly visit the issues tab and fill it with everything that comes to your mind.